bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/early-hints.md

 # Early Hints

-Early Hints lets developers indicate which site assets are required for full page render.
+Early Hints reduces page load time and perceived latency by letting developers indicate which site assets are required for full page render.
 When a client makes a request to a site using Early Hints, the server responds with a `103 Early Hints` response containing important assets.
-The client begins to load these assets while the `200 OK` response is compiled and returned to the client, reducing page load time and perceived latency.
+The client begins to load these assets while the `200 OK` response is compiled and returned to the client.

 For more details on Early Hints, see [An HTTP Status Code for Indicating Hints](https://httpwg.org/specs/rfc8297.html#introduction).
 Because Stencil's implementation of Early Hints relies on usage of the Cloudflare CDN, also read
 [Early Hints: How Cloudflare Can Improve Website Load Times by 30%](https://blog.cloudflare.com/early-hints/).

-While many of Stencil's assets are optimized to use Early Hints automatically, some assets require theme updates.
-The following sections detail what assets are optimized automatically and which require theme updates.
+While many of Stencil's assets are automatically optimized to use Early Hints, some assets require theme updates.
+The following sections detail what assets are automatically optimized and which require theme updates.

 ## Automatic